-- A: Stockholders will be asked to vote on the following two proposals at the meeting: - 1. to elect Michael Pope as a Class I director to serve for a term of three years or until his successor is duly elected and qualified or until his earlier death, resignation, disqualification or removal; and - 2. to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+- A: Stockholders will be asked to vote on the following three proposals at the meeting: - 1. to elect Andrea Mitchell and Dan Preston as Class II directors to serve for a term of three years or until each individual's successor is duly elected and qualified or until such individual's earlier death, resignation, disqualification or removal;

+- 2. to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3. to approve a repricing of certain stock options issued under the Company's 2017 Stock Plan (the "2017 Plan") that are held by eligible service providers of the Company.

-Q: Could matters other than Proposal One and Proposal Two be decided at the meeting?
+Q: Could matters other than Proposals One, Two and Three be decided at the meeting?